Bartlebys/Php-Apache-Mongo/README.md

 # Php-Apache-Mongo (with Dockerized XDebug support)

 This Docker image is based on the Official `php-apache` image.

-It is Bartleby's base Docker image.

-## Features

-It offers a *Zero Config* fully dockerized development environment for macOS.
+It offers a *Zero Config* fully *dockerized* development environment for macOS.
+You just call one install script and you obtain a fully dockerized running PHP Development stack.

+Feel free to contribute and [propose improvements](https://github.com/Bartlebys/Php-Apache-Mongo/issues).

+## Featuring

-- PHP 5.6 (more to come soon)
+- PHP 5.6 (7.X to come soon)
 - MongoDB
 - Apache
 - Xdebug